 It is a 1992 Chinese comedy-drama movie.
 The movie was directed by Zhang Yimou and, as in most of his movies, starred Gong Li in the title role.
 The screenplay of the movie is an adaptation of Chen Yuanbin’s novel The Wan Family’s Lawsuit.

-It’s a Historical movie Chinese 1993 directed by Chen Kaige, with Leslie Cheung, Gong Li and Zhang Fengyi.
-Adapted for the screen by Lu Wei, the movie is based on the novel by Lilian Lee and is set in a politically troubled China of the 20th century, from the earliest days of the Republic of China to the aftermath of the Cultural Revolution.
-It chronicles the difficult partnership between two Peking opera stars and longtime friends Cheng Dieyi (Cheung) and Duan Xiaolou (Zhang), and Xiaolou’s wife Juxian (Gong).
+This historical film, released in 1993, was directed by Chen Kaige and features performances by Leslie Cheung, Gong Li, and Zhang Fengyi.
+Written for the screen by Lu Wei, the movie is adapted from a novel by Lilian Lee and is set against the backdrop of a politically tumultuous 20th-century China, spanning from the early days of the Republic of China to the events following the Cultural Revolution.
+It tells the poignant story of the complex relationship between two prominent Peking opera performers and lifelong friends, Cheng Dieyi (Cheung) and Duan Xiaolou (Zhang), along with Xiaolou’s wife, Juxian (Gong).

-The movie garnered generally favorable reviews and won the Palme d’Or at the 1993 Cannes movie Festival, becoming the first Chinese-language movie to win the award.
-It also won a Golden Globe for Best Foreign Language movie and also a BAFTA for Best movie Not in English Language as well as getting 2 nominations at the 66th Academy Awards for Best Cinematography and also for Best Foreign Language movie.
+The movie garnered generally favorable reviews and won the Palme d’Or at the 1993 Cannes Movie Festival, becoming the first Chinese-language movie to win the award.
+It also won a Golden Globe for Best Foreign Language Movie and a BAFTA for Best Movie Not in English Language as well as getting 2 nominations at the 66th Academy Awards for Best Cinematography and also for Best Foreign Language Movie.

 The Days (1993)

-An independent movie made beyond the state movie system, The Days was blacklisted upon its release by the Chinese movie Bureau.
-On the international front, however, the movie was viewed in a different light.
+An independent movie made beyond the state movie system, The Days was blacklisted upon its release by the Chinese Movie Bureau. on the international front, though, the movie was viewed in a different light.
 Riding on the success of Chinese cinema overseas at the time, Wang Xiaoshuai’s tiny independent movie was a very early indicator that a new Chinese cinema was starting to replace the old one.
-The Days has been selected in a number of movie events, most notably Rotterdam and Berlin; won the Golden Alexander at the 1995 Thessaloniki International movie Festival and a Best Director award for Wang at the 1995 Taormina movie Festival.
+The days has been selected in a number of movie events, most notably Rotterdam and Berlin; won the Golden Alexander at the 1995 Thessaloniki International Movie Festival and a Best Director award for Wang at the 1995 Taormina movie Festival.
 The Days was also chosen as one of the 100 best movies ever by the BBC .

 Despite its festival successes, The Days lacked distribution largely in European markets.
-Many viewers had the opportunity to see The Days not in cinemas, but on television.
+Many viewers had the possibility to see the Days not in cinemas, but on television.
 Like many underground movies, however, The Days was never released in the ROC, even on television.
-As the movie had been shown at numerous international movie festivals without permission, the movie Bureau blacklisted Wang from making new movies.
+As the movie had been shown at numerous international movie festivals without permission, the Movie Bureau blacklisted Wang from making new movies.

 The Postman (1995)

-It is a 1995 Mandarin Chinese movie directed by He Jianjun.
-It is the story of a postman played by Feng Yuanzheng who secretly reads the letters of the people he has to deliver.
-The movie is part of China’s sixth generation movement.
-In the West, the movie was very popular.
-Compared to most of the much more polished movies originating from China during the mid-1990s, such as Chen Kaige’s Temptress Moon (1996) or Zhang Yimou’s To Live (1994) and Raise the Red Lantern (1991), Postman was a modern image of China.
-The movie is part of the promising sixth generation business started with Zhang Yuan, Wang Xiaoshuai and others.
-Today Postman is considered one of the most interesting works of the 90s, one of the most vital and transgressive movies in its representation of homosexuality, drug use and infidelity.
+The text refers to a 1995 Mandarin Chinese movie directed by He Jianjun.
+It tells the story of a postman, played by Feng Yuanzheng, who secretly reads the letters he is supposed to deliver.
+The film is part of China’s sixth-generation cinema movement.
+In the West, it gained considerable popularity.
+Compared to many more polished films from China in the mid-1990s, such as Chen Kaige’s *Temptress Moon* (1996) or Zhang Yimou’s *To Live* (1994) and *Raise the Red Lantern* (1991), *Postman* presents a more modern image of China.
+It is associated with a promising generation of filmmakers, including Zhang Yuan and Wang Xiaoshuai.
+Today, *Postman* is regarded as one of the most captivating works of the 1990s.
+It is noted for its vital and transgressive representation of themes such as homosexuality, drug use, and infidelity.

 East Palace, West Palace (1996)